eudoxia0/eudoxia0.github.io/article/_posts/2025-04-16-two-years-of-rust.md

   - often this is a sign you have to simplify
 - When you get a design that uses lifetimes to have a completely clone()-free flow, it is really satisfying.
 And you can expect it to be fast.
 - borrowing is like referential transparency but useful
-- a lot of people's mental model of the borrow checker is something that is "on top" of Rust, in the same way you might add a static analyzer on top of C/C++
-  - that mindset leads to fighting the system
-  - because you think, my code is legitimate, it type-checks, all the types make sense, it's only this final layer, the borrow checker, that objects
-  - it's better to think of the borrow checker as an intrinsic part of the language semantics
-  - and think, not, how can I translate the C++ in my head to Rust, but, rather, how can I accomplish the goal within the semantics of Rust?
-  - but that's hard, because it requires a high level of fluency

 ## Refactoring {#refactoring}